 Is there a meal plan for students who live on campus?

 A meal plan is available to students.
 Upon enrollment in it, you are issued a declining balance card to present at the dining facilities for meals, snacks, or convenience items.
 Some students residing in specific residence halls are required to enroll in the meal plan.
-For more information, click here.
+For more information, visit the Dining Dollars page.

 Are the housing units open during holidays and breaks?